srivabhi22/Chirpbird-Song-Recognition/README.md

 - **Zero-crossing rate:** Zero-crossing rate is a measure of number of times in a given time interval/frame that the amplitude of the speech signals passes through a value of zero.
 This feature has been used heavily in both speech recognition and music information retrieval, being a key feature to classify percussive sounds.

 There are many more features of an audio but the major ones have been covered up above.
 For further detail please visit: [`Features of Audio`](https://towardsdatascience.com/how-i-understood-what-features-to-consider-while-training-audio-files-eedfb6e9002b)

+## FEATURE EXTRACTION
+I plotted the mel spectrograms from the mfccs of different audios.
+The input data were the images of the mel spectograms into our neural network architecture.

+## ARCHITECTURE
+Transfer learning was used to incorporate the usage of the ResNet50 model which gave a very decent accuracy.